BakingQueen74

 • Recipe

-Madeira cake is of course the traditional British cake with a firm but light texture, usually flavoured with lemon zest.
+Madeira cake is a traditional British cake with a firm but light texture, usually flavoured with lemon zest.
+It has a higher proportion of flour than sponge cake does, making it firmer and slightly denser than sponge cake.

 As Madeira cake is firmer than a Victoria sponge, it is often used for decorated cakes as its firmness make it able to stand up to the weight of heavy fondant covering without getting squashed by the weight of it.

-This also makes it ideal for baking in the slow cooker because a soft cake is more likely to fall apart when you remove it from the pot!
+This also makes it ideal for baking in the slow cooker because a softer cake is more likely to fall apart when you remove it from the pot and a firmer cake won’t!

 Ingredients